thesse1/webmethods-api-gateway-staging/README.md

 All pipelines must be triggered manually by clicking on `Queue`.
 No triggers are defined to start the pipelines automatically.

 > Note: Only one API Gateway Staging pipeline may run at one point in time.
 Parallel running builds might interfere while using the BUILD environment at the same time.
 Before starting an API Gateway Staging pipeline, make sure that there is no API Gateway Staging pipeline currently executing.
-If you want to promote an API to STAGE-INT and PROD-INT or to STAGE-EXT and PROD-EXT, use the wm_test_apigw_staging_deploy_to_stage_int_and_prod_int pipeline or the wm_test_apigw_staging_deploy_to_stage_ext_and_prod_ext instead of queuing a STAGE build and a PROD build in one go.
+If you want to promote an API to STAGE-INT and PROD-INT or to STAGE-EXT and PROD-EXT, use the wm_{test_}apigw_staging_deploy_to_stage_int_and_prod_int pipeline or the wm_{test_}apigw_staging_deploy_to_stage_ext_and_prod_ext instead of queuing a STAGE build and a PROD build in one go.

 The API Gateway Staging solution was developed for Azure DevOps Server 2019.
 This version offers no simple way to prevent parallel invocations of build pipelines.
 In later versions, this could be accomplished using Environments and Exclusive Locks.

-Each pipeline comes in two versions: In the basic version, all steps are executed in one job on one agent (or in two jobs for the STAGE-and-PROD pipelines).
+Each deployment pipeline comes in two versions: In the basic version, all steps are executed in one job on one agent (or in two jobs for the STAGE-and-PROD pipelines).
 The agent must be able to access the API Gateway BUILD environment and the target environment(s) (CONFIG/DEV-INT/DEV-EXT/STAGE-INT/STAGE-EXT/PROD-INT/PROD-EXT), and the user credentials for the technical users used by the agent connecting with the API Gateways must be identical.
 In the extended version of the pipeline, the build and deploy steps are divided into separate jobs which can be executed on different agents using different credentials.
 Each job only contains steps connecting the agent with one API Gateway (either BUILD or CONFIG/DEV-INT/DEV-EXT/STAGE-INT/STAGE-EXT/PROD-INT/PROD-EXT).
 This version of the pipeline can be executed in distributed deployments in which different agents must be used for accessing the different API Gateway environments.
-You can switch between the two versions by setting the useArtifactory variable in the wm_test_apigw_staging_artifactory variable group to false (basic version) or true (extended version).
+You can switch between the two versions by setting the useArtifactory variable in the variable group referenced in /{tenant}/variables/variables-artifactory-template.yml to false (basic version) or true (extended version).

+Each pipeline is configured twice - for both tenants.
+The pipelines with names starting with wm_test_apigw_staging operate on the playground environments; the pipelines with names starting with wm_apigw_staging (without "test_") operate on the real world environments.

-### wm_test_apigw_staging_deploy_to_dev_int and dev_ext
+### wm_{test_}apigw_staging_deploy_to_dev_int and dev_ext

 These pipelines will propagate the APIs and other API Gateway assets in the selected API project to the DEV-INT or DEV-EXT environment.